nadrojisk/PythonIDS/project2.md

 To combat this intrusion detection systems can be used to slim down the amount of data analyst have to sift through.

 This framework is a Python implementation for an Intrusion Detection System.
-It aims to detect NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap ARP Poisoning, Metasploit's ps_exec and Eternal Blue payload, and Responder's Windows DNS spoofing.
+It aims to detect NMAP SYN Scans, ACK Scans, and XMAS Scans, Ettercap ARP Poisoning, Metasploit's ms17_010_psexec exploit, and Responder's Windows DNS spoofing.
 The framework uses different IDS methods to achieve this goal.

 ## II.
 Definition of Terms